 Coaching in the workplace is fundamentally different to what most people experience in their daily workplace diet.
 Coaching at work is really about helping the person to arrive at the answer, rather than giving them the answer.
 It’s about helping them to arrive at an answer that works best for them, in their situation.

-There are many quotes that seek to describe ‘coaching’ and of course, it is only one of the many leadership styles successful leaders use.
+There are many quotes that seek to describe ‘coaching’ and of course, it is only one of the many approaches successful leaders use.

 “Coaching is the art of facilitating the development, learning and performance of another” – The School of Coaching.